natenka/pyneng-book-en/docs/source/book/Part_I.rst

-I. Основы Python
+I. Python basics
 ################

-Первая часть книги посвящена основам Python. В ней рассматриваются:
+First part of the book is dedicated to Python basics.
+It examines:

--  типы данных Python;
+-  Python data types;
--  как создавать базовые скрипты;
+-  How to create basic scripts;
--  контроль хода программы;
+-  Compound statements;
--  работа с файлами.
+-  Working with files;

 .. toctree::